MisterWest11/Python-Week-1/README.md

 # FUNCTIONS

 Functions can be defined by 'def' keyword, followed by the function name and arguments in parentheses, then colon ':'. inside the body of the function should be the code that defines what the function should do. along with a return keyword  to specify the output returned by the function.
 There is no curly brace that signifies the beginning and end of the function.

+# BASIC DATA TYPES

+# INTS & FLOATS

+Converting from one data type to another is known as Casting.

+There are 3 numeric types in Python:
+* int - is a whole number, negative or positive.
+* float - positive or negative numbers containing decimals
+* complex - written with a "j" as the imaginary part.

+converting from one type to another with int(), float(), complex() methods.

+Python does not have a random() function to make a random number.
+We use a built-in module called 'random'.

+Booleans

+in Booleans, -1 is true, 0 is false.
+Anything excpet 0 is true. boolean true is true. anything other than an empty string is also true.